alec-dj/alec-dj.github.io/_posts/2026-03-05-Finding-Prime-Numbers-With-Python.md

 tags: [Python, Primes]
 ---

-In this post I lay out a function in Python that can quickly find all the Prime numbers below a given value.
+In this post I lay out a function in Python that can quickly find all the prime numbers below a given value.
 For example, if the function is passed a value of 100, it would find all the prime numbers below 100 and detail what is the highest of those prime numbers.

 For clarity, a prime number is a number that can only be divided into another integer by itself and 1.
 I.e.,  7 is a prime number as no other numbers apart from 7 or 1 divide cleanly into it; 8 is not a prime number, as while 8 and 1 divide into it, so do 2 and 4.